earnestt1234/FED3_Viz/Manual.md

 - **Why can't I open more than 5 plots in a New Window?**  As of v0.3.0, a limit of 5 was placed on New Windows in order to prevent memory consumption.
 In previous versions of FED3 Viz, there was no limit, but there was also a memory leak issue: creation of any new plot (in a New Window or not) would increase the memory used by the application (by several megabytes).
 This memory usage was *un-recoverable* until the application closed; deleting plots or closing windows would not lower the memory usage.
 This would be a potential issue if one was to create many plots, or have FED3 Viz running in tandem with other applications.

   Now, this issue has been fixed; instead of creating a new "figure" (`matplotlib.figure.Figure`) with each plot, a single one is reused.
-New Windows create additional "figures", but they can be reused when after is closed.
-A limit of 5 is used to prevent the same memory leak from occurring.
-There is no limit on the amount of plots that can be created; only how many can be visible at one time.
+There are also 5 "New Window" figures that are reused to show plots in new windows.
+There is no limit on the amount of plots that can be created, only how many can be displayed simultaneously.

 - **I saved the Python code for a plot and it doesn't run or my plot looks different.**  This could be due to many issues, but some possible causes are: